Home Energy Upgrade Loan Scheme

 • The financing made available under the loan must not be used for refinancing of existing term loan debt, residential property renovation that has previously received other SEAI-funded grants for the same energy efficiency investment, and/or installation of any form of fossil fuel burners

-• The minimum improvement in the energy performance of the property must be at least 20% when compared to the energy performance of the property before the energy efficiency investment commences
+• The proposed minimum improvement in the energy performance of the property must be at least 20% when compared to the energy performance of the property before the energy efficiency investment commences

 • The loan must finance an energy efficiency investment carried out in compliance with minimum requirements with respect of environmental legislation and information access